rearc-data/aws-data-exchange-publisher-coordinator/README.md

 ### Manifest File
 Any time a manifest file is uploaded to the `ManifestBucket`, a Step Function execution pipeline is trigerred.
 The manifest file should follow a specific format:
 - The of the manifest file should end with `.json`
+- The size of the manifest file should be less than `10GB`
 - The file should include a `JSON` object with the following format:
 ```
 {